westbot657/Turing-APIs/README.md

 ## Language support

-You can use this table to pick a language to use for writing scripts
+### You can use this table to pick a language to use for writing scripts
+If your preferred language isn't on this list, you can still use it as long as it compiles to wasm32-wasip1 (wasi preview 1) but if you want full API support, make an issue (or write it yourself and make a PR)

 | Language               | Coding complexity | Build complexity | Notes                                |
 |------------------------|-------------------|------------------|--------------------------------------|